Staff

 Founder and Executive Director

-Sierra Doehr (she/they) is a Filipinx-American who has loved the Saticoy community since moving to Azahar Street in 2011.
+Sierra Doehr (they/she) is a Filipinx-American who has loved the Saticoy community since moving to Azahar Street in 2011.
 Since then, they have found themself at the intersection of food security and racial equity as a health educator and farmer.
 Sierra is currently a Social Justice Fund for Ventura County Fellow and a Vital Village Network Community Food Systems Fellow based out of Boston Medical Center.
 Her favorite vegetable is kang kong aka water spinach!

 Kim Aguilar